Steve Pinizzotto: Playing style

-Pinizzotto was known as an energy winger, known for his physicality, puck-handling ability and scoring, skating well, finishing checks, going hard to the net, and defensive ability.
+Pinizzotto was known as an energy winger, known for his physicality, puck-handling ability, and scoring, skating well, finishing checks, going hard to the net, and defensive ability.
 Pinizzotto missed the 2011–12 season with the Canucks.
 He was a hardworking, gritty, two-way player with a combination of physicality and scoring, having 38 goals, 72 assists, 110 points, and 408 penalty minutes in his 234 career AHL games with Chicago and Hershey, where he was a strong contributor for their 2009 and 2010 Calder Cup Championships.

 Personal

 Pinizzotto was born in Toronto, Ontario to Linda and Leo Pinizzotto.
-He has Canadian and German dual citizenship because his mother, who although born in Canada is of German descent.
+He has Canadian and German dual citizenship because his mother, who though born in Canada is of German descent.
 She is a real estate agent in Mississauga, Ontario.
 His father is Italian.
 Pinizzotto has two older brothers, Jason, an Ontario Hockey League (OHL) third-round draft pick for the Barrie Colts and professional hockey player for the SC Bietigheim-Bissingen in Germany, and Marc, who played pro hockey for the Black Dragons Erfurt in Thüringen, Germany.

 Pinizzotto credits his strong dedication to hockey to his family.
 He grew up in Mississauga but played his minor hockey within the Greater Toronto Hockey League, competing with the Toronto Red Wings and Toronto Marlboros with stars like Rick Nash, David Clarkson, and Chris Campoli.
 He also excelled in AAA rep baseball, playing for the Ontario Baseball Association (OBA).
 After graduating from high school at Lorne Park Secondary School, and competing in junior hockey, Pinizzotto received a hockey scholarship to the Rochester Institute of Technology, where he studied packaging design while playing college hockey.

 In 2000, Pinizzotto was invited to appear in a Nike Hockey commercial at the age of 17.
 Markus Näslund, former Vancouver Canucks star, and Ilya Kovalchuk, the first overall pick in the 2001 NHL Entry Draft for the Atlanta Thrashers, starred in the commercial.
 Pinizzotto can be seen in the centre front of the scene when the Zamboni gates open with Näslund and Kovalchuk.